HOME

 History & Status of the Fishery

-Anglers can help maintain or improve the quality of fishing by practicing selective harvest.
-Selective harvest allows for the harvest of smaller fish for table fare, but encourages release of medium- to large-sized fish.
-Releasing these fish can help maintain balance in the fish community in Fox Lake and provide anglers the opportunity to catch more and larger fish in the future.
+Anglers can play an important role in maintaining or improving a fish population by practicing selective harvest.
+Selective harvest allows for the harvest of smaller fish for consumption, while encouraging the release of medium to large fish that may contribute to natural reproduction.
+This practice helps maintain balance in the fish populations and provides anglers the opportunity to catch more and larger fish in the future.
+Additionally, smaller fish often taste better and have fewer contaminants than larger, older fish from the same water body.

 What is the average air temp for Fox Lake?

 Looking forward to your next adventure at Fox Lake?
 Don't forget to plan ahead!
 Weather can be unpredictable, but we've got you covered.
-On average, air temperatures during this time of year range from a high around 57°F (14°C) to a low around 37°F (3°C).
+On average, air temperatures during this time of year range from a high around 79°F (26°C) to a low around 60°F (16°C).
 Of course, these are just historical averages, so be prepared for anything Mother Nature throws your way.
 For the most up-to-date weather information, be sure to check out our Weather Bar located at the top of this page.

 Are there any state parks near Fox Lake?